Largs Pier Hotel: Music

 The Largs Pier Hotel has a rich history of live performances.
 Jimmy Barnes has such fond memories of playing at the venue that he wrote a song in 2010 honouring the Hotel, "Largs Pier Hotel", which appears on his 30:30 Hindsight Album.
 AC/DC frontman Bon Scott met his wife, Irene Thornton at the Hotel after a performance in 1974.

-Other acts to play at the venue include Lobby Loyde, Split Enz, The Angels, Cold Chisel and Billy Thorpe.
-In addition to Mississippi, Skyhooks, Little River Band and Rose Tattoo.
+Other acts to play at the venue include Lobby Loyde, Split Enz, The Angels, Cold Chisel and Billy Thorpe, in addition to Mississippi, Skyhooks, Little River Band and Rose Tattoo.
+Don Walker of Cold Chisel mentions the hotel in his song "Port Adelaide", from the soundtrack of the film Freedom.